marksherriff/uvacs-advising/index.markdown

 * [Undergraduate Special Topics Courses]({{baseurl}}/semester/f23/special_topics_offerings.html)
 * [Available Integration Electives (BACS)]({{baseurl}}/semester/f23/ie_offerings.html)

-__Additional Courses May Be Added or Instructors Changed:__
+__Additional Courses Will Be Added or Instructors Changed:__

-* The department is hoping to hire new faculty to start in Fall 2023.
-If we have new faculty joining the department this fall, we will announce any changes to the course schedule as soon as we can.
+* Seven new faculty will be joining the CS department this fall (with three more joining in 2024)!
+New courses will be added to the over the coming months.
+We will post information about these courses as soon as we can.
+Questions can be directed to Prof. Sherriff.

+_Announced New Courses:_

+* An additional section of CS 4710: AI has been added.
+We will first offer seats to students on the wait list for the current section of CS 4710 before opening to all.

 __Old Curriculum Transition:__